equinixmetal-archive/docs-packet-legacy/guides/03-kubernetes/08-microservices-in-kubernetes-with-weave-cloud-and-bare-metal.md

 <!-- <meta>
 {
-    "title":"Explore Weave and Kubernetes",
+    "title": "Explore Weave and Kubernetes",
-    "description":"Use Weave Cloud to explore and troubleshoot a microservices app running in Kubernetes on Packet’s bare metal cloud.", "tag":["Weave Cloud"]
+    "description": "Use Weave Cloud to explore and troubleshoot a microservices app running in Kubernetes on Packet’s bare metal cloud.", "tag": ["Weave Cloud"],
     "seo-title": "Explore Weave and Kubernetes on Bare Metal  - Packet Technical Guides", "seo-description": "Use Weave Cloud to explore and troubleshoot a microservices app running in Kubernetes on Packet’s bare metal cloud.", "og-title": "Explore Weave and Kubernetes",